davidsdarley/CS260Startup/README.md

 I have several different stages of progress I would like to make, ordered in prioritized by what is most necessary to get a basic version working.
 In order I will:
  - Make a web application that can help you create your character
  - Store this information on a server
- - Support login on any device to access your sheet for use and modification.
+ - Support login on any device to access your sheets for use and modification.
 ### Secondary Goals
 After these things are working, I have the following secondary goals to work on now or after the class is over:
  - Share access to the character sheet with Game Masters and other players